 The decluttering rule also applies to electronic devices.
 The fewer there are, the more effective relaxation, faster recovery and deeper sleep you have.

-You should move the TVs, audio systems, game consoles and computers to other rooms, and leave the alarm clock and books in the bedroom.
+You should move TVs, audio systems, game consoles and computers to other rooms, and leave the alarm clock and books in the bedroom.

 Bedside tables should be strictly symmetrical.
-This is one of the key rules for all Feng Shui zones.
+This is usually one of the key rules for all Feng Shui zones.
 Asymmetry has a repulsive effect, which is best avoided.

-Bulky sculptures and installations are best placed outside the sacred relaxation zone of the bedroom.
-But miniature figures or elements that you personally associate with peace and warmth can be left in plain sight.
+Bulky sculptures and installations are best placed outside the sacred relaxation zone and placed in the living room or on the spacious terrace.
+Miniature figures or elements, that you personally associate with peace and warmth, you should leave in plain sight.